PiAir/dialogflow-to-discord/README.md

 - `DISCORD_PREFIX` should be set to the prefix you want your bot to activate with (bot will also work with DMs and @ mentions)
 - `DISCORD_HELP_MESSAGE` is what the bot will reply to the `help` command

+You can set them by changing the values in the .env file

 Then, just run `node index.js`.

 ## Docker